Reviews You Can Rely On

 What's the Best Value?

 Robot vacuums have one of the widest price ranges among household appliances.
-Due to the technology involved (including sensors, lasers, cameras, and the software necessary for smart mapping and object recognition), the costs can quickly add up once you start checking the boxes for fancy features.
+Due to the technology involved, the costs can quickly add up once you start checking the boxes for fancy features.
 However, if you don't need all the bells and whistles, the Eufy 11S Max does a surprisingly good job picking up what it rolls over, especially on hard floors.
 This is the most affordable vacuum we recommend, and a great place to start if you don't have the funds to invest.
 Others in this price range typically don't have a brush roller, a key feature that is necessary to dislodge the dirt on the ground, which often leads to poor cleaning performance from other budget vacuums.

-The Roborock Q7 Max+ is a hybrid robot that features a mop, so considering its dual-purpose capabilities, the vacuum packs a valuable price.
+The Roborock Q7 M5+ is a hybrid robot that features a mop, so considering its dual-purpose capabilities, the vacuum packs a valuable punch.
 For just a bit more than the most basic models, this model gives you a major boost in performance, one that's often more noticeable than the smaller gains you'd get from jumping to much pricier premium vacuums.
 You'll spend less time prepping your space compared to the Eufy, since this model is smarter and navigates more independently.
-It's still a budget model in the sense that it doesn't have cameras and advanced AI to help avoid everything, but you'll have to invest multiple hundreds of dollars more to get those premium features.
+It's still a budget model in the sense that it doesn't have cameras and advanced AI to help avoid everything, but you'll have to invest hundreds more dollars more to get those premium features.

 What You Need To Know About Docking Stations